calidion/aex/README.md

 aex.use(psession as IAsyncMiddleware);
 ```

-> you should be caution to use such middlewares, test before using them.
+> You should be cautious to use middlewares.
+> Fully testing is appreciated.

 # A full simple example